 Domestic violence is one of the most common violent crimes.
 In fact, 20 Americans are physically abused every minute of the day, with 10 million women and men becoming victims each year, according to the National Coalition Against Domestic Violence.
 As such, domestic violence crimes are punished severely.
 When the victim is a family or household member, instead of a simple assault charge, the defendant is faced with a higher penalty because of their relationship to the alleged victim.
-The Orlando domestic violence lawyers at the O’Mara Law Group has extensive experience with such cases and are ready to take on your case today.
+The Orlando domestic violence lawyers at the O’Mara Law Group have extensive experience with such cases and are ready to take on your case today.

 Penalties for Domestic Violence